mohith789p/Java/Week 07/Syllabus.md

-Exercise - 7
+# Exercise - 7

+### a) Thread Creation by Extending Thread Class

-a) Write a JAVA program that creates threads by extending Thread class.First thread display “Good Morning “every 1 sec, the second thread displays “Hello “every 2 seconds and the third display “Welcome” every 3 seconds,(Repeat the same by implementing Runnable).
+Write a JAVA program that creates threads by extending the `Thread` class.
+The first thread displays "Good Morning" every 1 second, the second thread displays "Hello" every 2 seconds, and the third thread displays "Welcome" every 3 seconds.
+Repeat the same by implementing `Runnable`.

+### b) isAlive() and join() Methods

-b) Write a program illustrating is Alive and join ().
+Write a program illustrating `isAlive()` and `join()` methods.

+### c) Daemon Threads

-c) Write a Program illustrating Daemon Threads.
+Write a program illustrating Daemon Threads.

+### d) Producer Consumer Problem

-d) Write a JAVA program Producer Consumer Problem.
+Write a JAVA program for the Producer-Consumer problem.